shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 *AWOOOOO!* “Here!”
 It was Lemilay’s howl.

-“Uhoh.”
+“Uh oh.”
 Ersie’s ears pinned back as she walked briskly to the stairs.

 Mudrich followed.
 “What’s going on?”